-PPharos currently operates in Vietnam, which is allocated a low score on Transparency International’s most recently published Corruption Perception Index (“CPI”), and is ranked number 87 (104 in 2020) out of 180 countries in the 2021 CPI.
-Egypt is ranked at 117 on the same CPI.
-Israel is ranked at 36 on the CPI, indicating a lower risk of corruption.
+PPharos currently operates in Vietnam, which is allocated a low score on Transparency International’s most recently published Corruption Perception Index (“CPI”), and is ranked number 77 (87 in 2021) out of 180 countries in the 2021 CPI.
+Egypt is ranked at 130 on the same CPI (117 in 2021).
 We recognise that, with both areas of operation having a reputation for a lack of transparency and relatively high risk of corruption, it is vital that the Group’s policies, procedures and working practices are fit for purpose.

 Pharos maintains internal control systems to guide and ensure that our ethical business standards for relationships with others are achieved.
-The Audit and Risk Committee and the Board have carried out a review of the effectiveness the Group’s risk management and internal control systems, see the Audit and Risk report pages 97 to 101.
+The Audit and Risk Committee and the Board have carried out a review of the effectiveness the Group’s risk management and internal control systems, see the Audit and Risk report in our Annual Report & Accounts.
 Bribery is prohibited throughout the organisation, both by our employees and by those performing work on our behalf.
 The Code of Business Conduct and Ethics supports all businesses that are conducted in an honest and ethical manner across the organisation.
 Our Anti-Bribery and Corruption (“ABC”) programme is designed to prevent corruption and ensure systems are in place to detect, remediate and learn from any potential violations.
 This includes due diligence on new vendors, annual training for all personnel, requisite compliance declarations from all associated persons, Gifts and Hospitality declaration and comprehensive ‘whistleblowing’ arrangements.

 Payments to host governments